flyteorg/flytesnacks/cookbook/case_studies/ml_training/mnist_classifier/README.rst

 PyTorch
 =======

-**PyTorch** is a machine learning framework that accelerates the path from research prototyping to production deployment.
+`Pytorch <https://pytorch.org/>`__ is a machine learning framework that accelerates the path from research prototyping to production deployment.
 You can build *Tensors* and *Dynamic neural networks* in Python with strong GPU acceleration using PyTorch.

 In a nutshell, it is a Python package that provides two high-level features: